 What is partner notification?

 The terms ‘partner notification’ and ‘contact tracing’ are often used interchangeably.
-These terms refer to the process of informing and counselling partners of a person with human immunodeficiency virus (HIV) (or other sexually transmissible infections (STIs)) that they are at risk of having an STI such as HIV, and they should seek testing and treatment.
+These terms refer to the process of informing partners of a person with human immunodeficiency virus (HIV) (or other sexually transmissible infections (STIs)) that they are at risk of having an STI such as HIV, and they should seek testing and treatment.
 Partners sharing injecting equipment may also be at risk of contracting HIV or viral hepatitis.
 Until the partner is assessed as not having the infection, or until they are adequately treated, they should take precautions not to transmit their possible infection to others.
 The main purpose of partner notification is to assist partners who may be unaware of their risk, to have testing, and if they have the infection, to have treatment.

 Why is partner notification important?

 If health professionals are diagnosing and treating a client for HIV, it is extremely important that they discuss the need for partner notification with this client.
 If a person is diagnosed with HIV, then they have acquired their infection from another person, and possibly transmitted it on to other partners.
 Consideration of transmission risk in people who have HIV infection should include those that may have acquired the infection through unprotected sexual contact or sharing injecting equipment.

 Partner notification is considered a cornerstone strategy in the public health management of HIV, and is undertaken for the following reasons:

 - By contacting a partner who may be asymptomatic but have HIV infection, you may provide a reminder to him or her to have a test when he or she would normally not do so.

 - Asymptomatic partners with the infection will avoid potentially serious sequelae, as treatment may prevent HIV-related complications which can be serious and costly.

 - There is clear evidence that the earlier a person is diagnosed with HIV and commenced on treatment, the better the prognosis will be.